khanhhungvu1508/Covid19-Analysis/README.md

 **3. Fiintrade**

-We using it for visualization about economic growth and recovery by sector in Q1-2022 by Fiintrade!
+We use it for visualization about economic growth and recovery by sector in Q1-2022 by Fiintrade!

 Link: https://web.fiintrade.vn/tin-tuc/cap-nhat-kqkd-q1-2021-nhanh-nhat-voi-fiintrade-platform